horacehoff/spock/README.md

 # Compute
 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
-Basically, it's goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.
+Basically, its goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

 Key facts:
 - ~5-6x faster than Python in most cases